ychen347/courszilla/README.md

 for example:

-if you change__/edx/app/edxapp/edx-platform/setup.cfg__, please check in a file and folder under <git_root_folder>/edxh with the exact same folder strcutures:
+if you change /edx/app/edxapp/edx-platform/setup.cfg, please check in a file and folder under <git_root_folder>/edxh with the exact same folder strcutures:

 For our development environemnt, it looks like :